 as being "accepted and in good standing."
 Applicants who have successfully gone through Safe Play will generally be posted to this site within five (5) business days.

-An Applicant’s name will not appear on the USTA’s web site if: 1) he/she has not submitted his/her information for a background screen; or 2) his/her background screen is pending; or 3) he/she has not successfully passed the Biennial Screening due to information revealed during the background screening process as determined by the National Center for Safety Initiatives; or 4) if he/she has not acknowledged that they have read the safety policies in place for their areas (as described in more detail in Question 4).
+An Applicant’s name will not appear on the USTA’s web site if: 1) he/she has not submitted his/her information for a background screen; or 2) his/her background screen is pending; or 3) he/she has not successfully passed the Biennial Screening due to information revealed during the background screening process as determined by the National Center for Safety Initiatives; or 4) if he/she has not acknowledged that they have participated in the mandatory online training or have read the safety policies in place for their areas (as described in more detail in Question 4).

 There will be times, particularly if you have a very common name, when a background screening will return information that doesn’t belong to you.
 When such information results in a "negative" initial screen, you will be advised of the negative information by the National Center for Safety Initiatives and the following guidelines will apply to dispute the initial screen: